PepsiCo boss decries NFL problems, backs Goodell

 The boss of the maker of Pepsi, Gatorade and Doritos, one of the league’s biggest advertisers and sponsor of last year’s Super Bowl halftime show, issued a statement late Wednesday that criticized the league but also expressed optimism that it can fix its problems.

 The league and its teams are under fire over how their handling several players with domestic violence allegations against them.
 An investigation has been launched into whether Goodell knew about or saw a video of Baltimore Ravens player Ray Rice hitting his then-fiancee earlier than he said.

 The praise from a woman CEO of one of the largest food-and-drink makers in the world could give Goodell a boost as he faces continued calls for his resignation.

 Manish Tripathi, assistant marketing professor at Emory University in Atlanta, said Nooyi’s support of Goodell was actually more risky than other sponsors’ statements.

-Nooyi also decried the "repugnant behavior of a few players and the NFL's acknowledged mishandling of these issues," in a statement late Wednesday.
+Nooyi also decried the “repugnant behavior of a few players and the NFL’s acknowledged mishandling of these issues.”

 Most major sponsors have voiced disapproval, with Budweiser beer maker Anheuser-Busch, another one of the biggest, saying it was “increasingly concerned” about the situation.

-In addition to the support for Goodell, Nooyi praised the decision to hire three women executives to help shape its domestic violence policies.
+In addition to the support for Goodell, Nooyi praised the decision to hire three female executives to help shape its domestic violence policies.

 AP Business Writer Michelle Chapman in New York contributed to this report.